Shubhangi2999/Cab-Management-System/README.md

 # Cab-Management-System
-A command-line cab management system built using C++, which lets the user book cab, start rides and calculates fare using graph algorithms.
+A command-line cab management system built using C++ and OOPS, which lets the user book cab, start rides and calculates fare using graph algorithms.

 To run this project: